sowmiah97/typescript_demo/README.md

 2. Create your files with .ts extenstion
 3. To compile typescript file to javascript, use typescript compiler tsc --> `tsc sample.ts` gives a transpiled javascript file in the same location
 4. To change the output ecmascript version, pass target config --> `tsc --target es2015 sample.ts`

+// Understanding components of a tyescript
+Look at math.js file which